 100 Frederick Law Olmsted Way, Asheville, NC 28806, Phone: 828-665-2492.

 Every year since 1996 the North Carolina Arboretum in Asheville has hosted the Carolina Bonsai Expo on the second weekend of October.
+The 2021 Show has been cancelled due to COVID restrictions.
+Will announce the 2022 show as soon as info is available.
 This free event features the juried work of bonsai enthusiasts from more than 14 bonsai clubs in a six-state region of the southeastern United States.
 It is well attended by bonsai enthusiasts from around the region.
 The two day event always features a special guest bonsai artist to provide educational programs for the public and a critique of the show for the benefit of the participating clubs.
 Every year the Expo includes free educational programing, a exhibition of bonsai produced by the participating clubs, plus various workshops and lectures.
 In addition a bonsai marketplace is available to visitors featuring plants, pots, tools and books for sale by numerous bonsai vendors from throughout the U S. An exhibition of ikebana (Japanese art of flower arranging) is also part of the weekend as well as a public auction of bonsai and related items on Sunday afternoon.
-Click the link above for more information on this year???s Carolina Bonsai Expo plans.
+Click the link above for more information on this year's Carolina Bonsai Expo plans.

 The Bonsai Learning Center is located in Charlotte, North Carolina and is a full service bonsai nursery and teaching center.
 It is an excellent place to learn more about bonsai and to share with others the joys and experiences which come with the practice of this ancient and exciting art form.
-4416 Beatties Ford Road, Charlotte, NC 28216 Phone: (704) 392-9244 HOURS: Thursday, Friday, Saturday, 10 a.m. to 5 p.m.
-Other times by appointment only
+142 Hidden Harbor Road, Mooresville, NC 28117 Phone: (888) 216-6327 HOURS: Monday - Saturday by appointment.

 Information provided by Mr. Howard Kazan, a noted North Carolina bonsai artist and teacher.
 He has been practicing bonsai for over 30 years.
 His comments below were originally published in the newsletters of the Triangle Bonsai Society in Raleigh and is used by permission of Mr. Kazan.
 The reference herein to the 'Triangle Area' is a N.C. region which includes the cities of Raleigh, Durham, and Chapel Hill, which are located about 3 hours north and east of the metro Charlotte area.
 The climate will be a little different there... but not much.
 If you live in a different climate zone, the suggestions made herein might have to be adjusted.
 The Triangle area is slightly colder than Charlotte, but for the most part, the advice Mr. Kazan provides is entirely applicable to Charlotte